index

 How to read our daily information page:

-The first column is the team name (a 3 letter symbol representing the city or state, CHW for Chicago White Sox - CHC for Chicago Cubs, NYY is for New York Yankees, NYM for the Mets, SFG for San Francisco, SDP for San Diego, LAA for the Los Angeles Angels and LAD for the Los Angeles Dodgers; the rest are obvious).
+The first column is the team name (a 3 letter symbol representing the city or state, CHW for Chicago White Sox - CHN for Chicago Cubs (National League), NYA is for New York Yankees (American League), NYN for the Mets, SFN for San Francisco, SDN for San Diego, LAA for the Los Angeles Angels and LAD for the Los Angeles Dodgers; the rest are obvious).
 Two consecutive lines represent visiting team followed by the home team that day.

 The third column is our computed probability of the team winning the day's game.
 (This number must lie between zero and one and closely matched games should have win probabilities around 0.5).

-The fifth column is the payoff listed in our local newspaper (The Star-Ledger) or on a wagering website - we've used donbest most often - which may vary with your local paper or betting establishment (NA means we haven't gotten the listing yet or that no line was listed in our paper, or that there is a line listed but a different pitcher started for one or both teams).
+The fifth column is the payoff listed in a website containing the lines (currently we base it on the final numbers from https://www.bookmakersreview.com/mlb/odds/).
+You may choose to use your local newspaper or what you can find online on a wagering website - (we've used donbest most often in the past).
+We use the final lines since the numbers aren't always available when we perform the computation and the numbers change during the day.
+This way we can take reasonable final numbers based on several bookmakers.
 The sixth column tells whether we recommend this bet ONLY given the number in the fifth column.
 The seventh column gives the gain or loss on the recommended action and is filled in after the game is played.